 7. The relevant TSO may assess the application of some or all of the provisions of this Regulation to existing transmission-connected demand facilities, existing transmission-connected distribution facilities, existing distribution systems, or existing demand units, every three years in accordance with the requirements and process set out in paragraphs 3 to 5.

+8. Where component parts or units of existing transmission-connected demand facilities, existing transmission-connected distribution facilities, existing distribution systems or existing demand units are replaced or new parts or components added, those new or replacement parts should, to the extent applicable: